How to Export PDF to HTML

 - Protect PDF - Whether you want to apply password encryption, redact your data, or protect your copyright with watermarks and other security elements, this tool has you covered.

-- Forms and OCR - Some of the advanced features include optical character recognition and comprehensive forms management.
+- Forms and OCR - Some advanced features include optical character recognition and comprehensive forms of management.
 You can convert scanned PDFs into documents that can be edited, create forms, convert non-interactive content into fillable forms, extract, import, and export data, do form field recognition, and much more.

-- Batch Processes - Many of the features can be executed in batches for a large number of files.
+- Batch Processes - Many of the features can be executed in batches for numerous files.
 The software is also robust enough to handle large volumes of PDF documents, including being able to export PDF to HTML in bulk.

-There are also a couple of other ways to save PDF as HTML file.
+There are also a couple of other ways to export PDF to HTML file.
 Let's see how they work.

 The Second Way - Google Chrome Saving PDF as HTML